produnis/rk.Teaching/done and to do.md

 - [] Include normality test of Anderson-Darling
 - [] Include Bartlett's test for homocedasticity on normal distributions.
-- [X] Review post-hoc analysis in Kruskal-Wallis test.
 - [] Include assistant helper to choose the correct test or procedure.
-- [] Use dplyr for frequency tabulation of one variable.
+- [] Include sample size calculation for main tests.